YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 25
 New day , same grind
-Chakra has updated too v3 and i need to update my current version of node to be able to use it. i was having some issues updaing my node yesterday , but it has been resolved now.
+Chakra has updated to v3 and i need to update my current version of node to be able to use it. i was having some issues updaing my node yesterday , but it has been resolved now.

 Oct 26